 The Mass Effect section of fanfiction.net was known for having relatively few self-inserts.
 Enter Herr Wozzeck with his self-insert Mass Vexations.
 After that, a great number of self-inserts began to show up around the website, with varying results.

-One time, a fanfic writer called Roxius wrote a Crack Fic titled You Got LuluRolled.
+Once upon a time, a fanfic writer called Roxius wrote a Crack Fic for Code Geass titled You Got LuluRolled.
 This spawned many similar Crack Fics in several different fandoms, not all of them titled with some variation of "You Got [Character Name] Rolled!"
 Most of the imitations are actually derived from superstarultra's Haruhi version, You Got HaruhiRolled!, which is generally considered superior to its inspiration.

-Quite a few Familiar Of Zero fanfics have been made with the premise of 'What if X got summoned instead of Saito?'
+Quite a few The Familiar of Zero fanfics have been made with the premise of 'What if X got summoned instead of Saito?'
 All of them were complete crap, at least until gabrielblessing's The Hill of Swords came along with its lauded execution of the concept.
 One well-timed Plot Bunny thread later, SpaceBattles.com's Creative Writing forum was flooded with copycats.
-A fair few of these, such as Unfamiliar, Zero Shock and The Shadow of Zero match or exceed the original in quality.
+A fair few of these, such as Unfamiliar, Zero's Shock and The Shadow of Zero match or exceed the original in quality.

 Same with Cupcakes.
 Ever since it became popular, there have been many other My Little Pony: Friendship Is Magicdark fics set out to copy it's success.